vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ![image](/assets/2024-01-28/020.png)

-Writing the data that is returned from he data source to the textbox output we some simple block int he refreshed script.
+For writing the data that is returned from he data source to the textbox output we use some simple blocks in the 'refreshed' script.
 (Pro tip: Feel free to use data binding to get the data into the text boxes.
 That also works well)

 ![image](/assets/2024-01-28/030.png)

 ## Submitting the confirmation to SAP

 To submit the user entry to SAP we can the same pattern as for the first part.
 The XQL is slightly more complicated.
 We use the function module BAPI_PRODORDCONF_CREATE_TT.
 The actual data is submitted in the table TIMETICKET.
 In the XQL you can see that we have to fill various columns.
 The fields CONF_NO, YIELD and SCRAP are easy to understand.
-For submitting the time this table offers dynamic values depending on the operation.
-When we look at the operation in SAP we can see, that the 'Machine time' is the second time attribute.
+For submitting the time value (Machine time in our case) this table offers dynamic values depending on the operation.
+When we look at the operation in SAP UI we can see, that the 'Machine time' is the second time attribute.
 That's why we have to fill the ONF_ACTIVITY2 column.
 CONF_ACTI_UNIT2 is set to 'H' for hour.
-The text CONF_TEXT is just a random with addtional information.
+The text CONF_TEXT is just a random text with addtional information.

 ![image](/assets/2024-01-28/040.png)

-Here's the final XQL. please also note, that we need to add a call of second function module called BAPI_TRANSACTION_COMMIT.
+Here's the final XQL.
+Please also note, that we need to add a call of second function module called BAPI_TRANSACTION_COMMIT.
 If we don't do this SAP rolls back the command and doesn't do anything.

 The table DETAIL_RETURN contains the feedback message from SAP.
 We will use it later on and that's why we define it as the output of the data source.